The LaSallian is recruiting!

 • Layout artists prepare the broadsheet and infographics.

-For multimedia staffers, assignments are given depending on the role in the section, but monthly general storyboard meetings are to be expected:
+For Intermedia staffers, assignments are given depending on the role in the section:

-• Videographers shoot footage for the video essays.
+• Videographers shoot footage for video projects and event coverages.

-• Animators illustrate graphical elements and put them in motion.
+• Animators illustrate graphical elements and put them into motion, in either 2D or 3D formats.

-• Video editors compile all elements and produce the final output.
+• Video editors compile all elements, from footage to animations, and produce the final output.

 You are allowed to join other Student Media Groups (SMGs) as long as you can manage the responsibilities of a hybrid staffer and are not doing similar work for any other SMG.